SLI Systems

 SLI Systems provided cloud-based search tools for online retailers under a "software as a service" (SaaS) model.
-It was a public company listed on the New Zealand stock exchange.
+It was a public company listed on the New Zealand Exchange.

 SLI is an acronym for Search, Learn and Improve.

 Products

 SLI's main product, Learning Search, uses the behavior of its users to determine search results.
 The company also sells a user-generated search engine optimization (SEO) product called Site Champion, and a site navigation product called Learning Navigation.

 Origin

-SLI Systems was formed in 2001, and in 2013 the company raised $27 million NZD in its initial public offering and listed on the NZX.
+SLI Systems was formed in 2001, and in 2013 the company raised $27 million NZD in its initial public offering and listed on the New Zealand Exchange.
 The core technology was originally developed at GlobalBrain, a company founded in 1998 by Grant Ryan.
 That company was acquired by the internet arm of US media company, NBC in April, 2000 for US$32 million, but after dot-com crash Shaun Ryan and others bought the technology back from NBC, and formed SLI Systems.

-SLI formerly had offices in San Jose, Christchurch, Tokyo, Melbourne and London and over 400 clients internationally including, FTD, 7 for all Mankind, Harry & David, and Next.
+SLI formerly had offices in San Jose, Christchurch, Tokyo, Melbourne and London and over 400 clients internationally including, FTD, 7 for all Mankind, Harry & David and Next.